 Jew faced with a wide range of competing demands--and opportunities--finds it increasingly difficult to maintain his or her religious and cultural identity.
-Given these conditions, how much of our Jewish heritage will be transmitted to future generations remains an open question.
+Given these conditions, how much of our Jewish heritage will be transmitted to F{4TURE} the ment generations remains an open question.

-In response to this situation, JWB, JESNA, and the Trustees of the Mandel Associated Foundations have decided to look closely at a key factor affecting the potential for meaningful Jewish continuity in America--Jewish education.
-For the purposes of this paper, Jewish education should be seen as including not only the formal instruction that is offered in the classroom, but also the learning that can take place in virtually any setting, informal or formal--within the family circle, at Jewish camps and community centers, through Israel-related activities, at community events, and so on.
+In response to this situation, JWB, JESNA, and the Trustees of the Mandel Associated Foundations have decided to look closely at a key factor affecting the potential for meaningful Jewish continuity in America-Jewish' education.
+For the purposes of this paper, Jewish education should be seen as including not only the formal instruction that is offered in the classroom, but also the Mandel Associated can take place in virtually any setting within the family circle, at Jewish camps and community centers, through Israel-related activities, at community events, and so on.
 Effective Jewish education, when broadly defined in this way, can increase the level of commitment among American Jews and encourage the development of a positive identity.

 The Mandel Associated Foundations, JWB, and JESNA, having identified Jewish continuity as a major programmatic interest, propose to establish a national Commission that will investigate selected aspects of Jewish education.
-We believe that the work-product of such a Commission--a report containing a series of practical recommendations--can guide us all in effectively applying our resources.
-The Associated Foundations will then be better prepared to select one or more initiatives for proactive grantmaking.
+We believe that the work-product of such a Commission--an objective report containing a series of practical recommendations--can guide us all in effectively applying our resources.

-It is our hope that the Commission report will be a landmark study, of interest and value to Jewish educators, lay and professional leaders, foundations and interested funders.
+It is our hope that the Commission report will be a landmark study, of interest and value to Jewish educators, lay and professional leaders, and interested funders.
+Part the Commission has proposed ways to strengthen and improve the network of education-related institutions, The Associated Foundations will be better prepared to select one or more initiatives for proactive grantmaking.

-This is an opportune moment for the Mandel Associated Foundations to join in a thoughtful study of Jewish education, because of a desire to invest in it in an intelligent way and because the subject of Jewish continuity is now widely perceived by American Jewish leaders as an issue of cardinal importance.
-Individual Jewish philanthropists and Jewish foundations such as ours are ready to become engaged in the issues of the day as dynamic and forward-looking grantmakers.
+This is an opportune moment for the Mandel Associated Foundations to join in a thoughtful study of Jewish education; because of a desire to invest in it in an interaction way and occase the originant sector contained in the investigation way and occase the originant sector contained in the investigation of sector in the interaction of the sector is and jewish foundations such as ours are ready to become engaged in the issues of the day as dynamic and forward-looking grantmakers.
 This proactive stance is both a reflection and an outgrowth of a long-standing tradition in the history of American philanthropy, that of furnishing "venture capital" for the testing and development of new ideas.
-We believe that a number of funders, including both Jewish-sponsored foundations and philanthropically-minded individuals, may be prepared to apply greater resources to innovative programs and projects that will have a positive impact upon the quality of Jewish education in America.
+We believe that a number of fundare, including both Jewish-sponsored foundations and philanthropically-minded individuals, may be prepared to apply greater resources to innovative programs and projects that will have a positive impact upon the quality of Jewish education in America.